 Davis worked as a television sports commentator after his career was over, including game day telecasts for Sooners games last season.
 During his college career, he spoke at a Billy Graham event.

 Davis’ parents, Jim and Patsy Davis of Sallisaw, said their son loved to fly and had earned a pilot’s license but did not own a plane.
-Davis’ father described him as a booster with enough clout that "he had a lot of input in the athletic department."

 A product of a different era, Davis hardly had to throw a pass to be the star quarterback in Oklahoma’s dominant wishbone offense.
 He completed just 40 percent of his passes during his career for 2,034 yards, but only attempted about six passes per game during Oklahoma’s back-to-back championship seasons.